Melchizedek6809/Nujel/README.md

 Nujel
 --------------------------------------------------------
-A fast, tiny and easy to embed Lisp dialect.
+A fast, tiny and and embeddable Lisp dialect.
-While providing a scripting system for [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/) was what started the development effort for Nujel, it is now trying to become useful for general scripting tasks as well.
+This started out as an experiment to provide a fast scripting system for [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/), without bloating up the executable size.
+Now I'm just enjoying working on the runtime and language, trying to keep everything as simple as possible while improving performance.

 ## Performance
 To make sure that there are no performance regressions, benchmarks are regularly